Old Summer Palace: Destruction

-On October 18, Lord Elgin, the British High Commissioner to China, retaliated against the torture of the delegation members by ordering the destruction of the Old Summer Palace.
+On October 18, Lord Elgin, the British High Commissioner to China, retaliated against the torture of the delegation members by ordering the destruction of the Old Summer Palace, which Cousin-Montauban refused to participate in.
 Destroying the Old Summer Palace was also a warning to the Qing Empire not to use kidnapping as a political tactic against Britain.
 It took 3,500 British troops to set the entire place ablaze, and the massive fire lasted for three days.
+No French soldier participated.
 Unbeknownst to the troops, some 300 remaining eunuchs and palace maids, who concealed themselves from the soldiers in locked rooms, perished when the palace complex was burnt.
 Only 13 buildings survived intact, most of them in the remote areas or by the lakeside.
 (The palace would be sacked once again and completely destroyed in 1900 when the forces of the Eight-Nation Alliance invaded Beijing.)
 Charles George Gordon, who was then a 27-year-old captain in the Royal Engineers and part of the 1860 Anglo-French expeditionary force, wrote about his experience:

 We went out, and, after pillaging it, burned the whole place, destroying in a vandal-like manner most valuable property which [could] not be replaced for four millions.
 We got upward of £48 apiece prize money ...
 I have done well.
 The [local] people are very civil, but I think the grandees hate us, as they must after what we did the Palace.
 You can scarcely imagine the beauty and magnificence of the places we burnt.
 It made one's heart sore to burn them; in fact, these places were so large, and we were so pressed for time, that we could not plunder them carefully.
 Quantities of gold ornaments were burnt, considered as brass.
 It was wretchedly demoralising work for an army.

 British and French soldiers preferred porcelain while neglecting bronze vessels prized locally for cooking and burial in tombs.
 Many such treasures dated back to the Shang, Zhou and Han dynasties and were up to 3,600 years old.
 A specific exception was the looting of the Haiyantang Zodiac fountain with its twelve bronze animal heads.
 Some of the most notable treasures ended up at the Chinese Museum in the Palace of Fontainebleau, which Empress Eugénie specifically set up in 1867 to house these newly acquired collections.